 Back injuries are among the most serious types of injuries for many reasons.
 Back injuries often lead to chronic or persistent pain and may limit your ability to perform everyday activities.
 Many types of back injuries are also difficult to correct or treat and there is even a name for this: failed back surgery syndrome.

-The following are some of the most common types of back injuries our experienced Baltimore personal injury attorneys see on a regular basis.
+The following are some of the most common types of back injuries our experienced Baltimore injury lawyers see on a regular basis.